jsommers/switchyard/examples/exercises/README.rst

 An overview of existing and in-the-works exercises is as follows:

 Learning switch
 	Build a simple Ethernet learning switch.
 This is a nice starter exercise for getting accustomed to the APIs and workflow in Switchyard.
 Some extensions and variants to this exercise are included in the description, such as a spanning-tree protocol-like capability.

 IP router
-	This is really a set of 3 projects designed to gradually built up capabilities to implement an IPv4 router that uses a static forwarding table (i.e., it has no dynamic routing capabilities).
-Descriptions of  extensions and variants are also included.
+	This is really a set of 3 projects designed to gradually built up capabilities to implement an IPv4 router that uses a static forwarding table.
+Descriptions of extensions and variants such as dynamic routing are included.

 Firewall
 	In this exercise, build a stand-alone firewall device with token bucket rate-limiting capability.

 UDP network stack + application
 	This exercise is an introduction to using Switchyard's socket API emulation capabilities.
-The goal is to build the Ethernet/IP/UDP layers to support a UDP-based application, along with a simple notion of transport reliability.
+The goal is to build the Ethernet/IP/UDP layers to support a UDP-based application, along with a basic windowed form of transport reliability.

 License
 -------